 Cholesterol can join with other substances to form a thick, hard deposit on the inside of the arteries.
 This narrows the arteries and makes them less flexible – a condition known as atherosclerosis.
 This can lead to a blood clot forming, which can block one of these narrowed arteries causing a heart attack or stroke.

-When it comes to cholesterol, this is what to remember: check, change and control.
+When it comes to cholesterol, remember: check, change and control.
 That is:

 - Check your cholesterol levels.
-It’s key to know your numbers.
+It’s key to know your numbers and assess your risk.

 - Change your diet and lifestyle to help improve your levels.

 - Control your cholesterol, with help from your doctor if needed

 High cholesterol is one of the major controllable risk factors for coronary heart disease, heart attack and stroke.
 If you have other risk factors such as smoking, high blood pressure or diabetes, your risk increases even more.

-The more risk factors you have and the more severe they are, the more your overall risk is compounded.
+The more risk factors you have and the more severe they are, the higher your overall risk.